Health and Quality of Life Outcomes

 Health and Quality of Life Outcomes is a peer-reviewed online-only open access medical journal covering research on health-related quality of life.

+History

-It was established in 2003 and is published by BioMed Central.
+The journal was established in 2003 and is published by BioMed Central.
 The editor-in-chief is Holger Schünemann (McMaster University).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 2.278.